For strength, mobility or recovery sessions, these are the best exercise balls for home workouts in 2024.

 OK, so the price is eye watering – thanks to its Italian craftsmanship – but the Techogym Wellness Ball Active Sitting could be your exercise ball for life, and it doubles up as an ergonomic office chair.
 (There are cheaper versions with lower specs if you really can’t justify the price.)

-While testing, I found that sitting on the Wellness Ball requires constant micro-movements, which improves the spine-stabilising action of your abdominal and lumbar muscles.
+While testing, I found that sitting on the Wellness Ball requires constant micro-movements, which improves the spine-stabilizing action of your abdominal and lumbar muscles.
 With the lower half denser than the upper, it’s stable and won’t roll away mid-exercise.
-That’s helped by a removeable multi-layered fabric, which improves support, cushioning and grip and has a handle for easy transportation.
+That’s helped by a removable multi-layered fabric, which improves support, cushioning and grip and has a handle for easy transportation.

 Core Balance gym ball